Sensitive Data Protection can de-identify sensitive data from content stored in Cloud Storage.

 Because Sensitive Data Protection creates a copy of the original files, the service agent of your project must have write access on the Cloud Storage output bucket.

 This operation doesn't support sampling.
 Specifically, you can't limit how much

-of each file Cloud DLP scans and de-identifies.
+of each file Sensitive Data Protection scans and de-identifies.
 That is, if you're

 using the Cloud Data Loss Prevention API, you

 bytesLimitPerFilePercent in the